25 best things to do in Egypt

 19. Explore Alexandria

-There’s a lot to discover in this Mediterranean port city.
-Alexandria has great seafood, vintage coffee houses, a dazzling new library, and the chance to dive into the ruins of Cleopatra’s Palace.
+There are plenty of things to do in Alexandria.
+This port city has great seafood, vintage coffee houses, a dazzling new library, and the chance to dive into the ruins of Cleopatra’s Palace.
 A visit to Alexandria, even if only for a couple of days, is a perfect break from the busy life in Cairo.
 With its beaches and Mediterranean vibe, Alexandria is more relaxed and a good place to chill out.

 Today’s Alexandria has interesting museums, and over the past few years, the city, which has more than 5.2 million people and is the Mediterranean’s largest urban center, has seen a lot of improvements and has regained some of its former glory.